-This causes several problems.
+This causes several Rails problems.
 Excessive use of gems makes the size of a Rails process larger than it needs to be.
 This can slow down performance in production.
 In addition to user frustration, this can also result in the need for larger server memory configurations and increased operating costs.
 It also takes longer to start larger Rails applications, which makes development slower and makes automated tests take longer (and as a rule, slow tests simply don’t get run as often).

 Bear in mind that each gem you bring into your application may in turn have dependencies on other gems, and those may in turn have dependencies on other gems, and so on.
-Adding other gems can thus have a compounding affect.
+Adding other gems can thus have a compounding effect.
 For instance, adding the

 rails_admin gem will bring in 11 more gems in total, over a 10% increase from the base Rails installation.